Article by Jerry Low

-While we can never predict the future accurately, I will take my shot to predict some of the important things to look into before starting a blog in 2015.
+While we can never predict the future accurately, I will take my shot to predict some of the important things to look into before starting a blog today.

 Online publishing is getting easier and easier.
 And, because online publishing is so easy, I expect to see more new blogs from various types of niches